+Manual Spacing

-- Manual Spacing: When checked, this sets the spacing of the brush tip as you apply a stroke.
+When checked, this sets the spacing of the brush tip as you apply a stroke.
 This is primarily used when painting with custom brushes.
+See "Using Custom Brushes to Add Overlays To Photos" on page 102 for information on how to use this setting.

+Pressure options

-See "Using Custom Brushes to Add Overlays" on page 101 for more. - Pressure options: Effects supports pressure-sensitive tablets with the Masking Brush.
-You can enable controls for the brush size, brush opacity, or both simultaneously.
-To turn this on, click the gear icon in the Tool Options bar.
-You can activate pressure sensitivity for size and opacity by clicking the appropriate options in the drop-down menu.
+ON1 Effects supports pressure-sensitive tablets with the Masking Brush.
+You can enable pressure sensitive controls for the brush size, brush opacity, or both simultaneously.
+To turn this support on, click on the gear icon in the Tool Options bar.
+You can activate pressure sensitivity for both size and opacity by clicking the appropriate buttons in the drop-down menu.